avinash3699/algox/README.md

 # Features

-* Compare numerous algorithms' metrics.
+* Compares numerous algorithms' metrics.
-* Desired algorithms can be compared by specifying their names, if not all the algorithms need to be compared.
+* Desired algorithms can be compared by specifying their names, if not, all the algorithms need to be compared.
 * Sort the output based on a metric in both ascending and descending order.
 * Download the output as a .csv file.